STANDARDS & BEST PRACTICES

 Background

-The Eco-rating Scheme is a sustainable tourism certification program that aims to promote responsible tourism in East Africa.
+The Ecorating Certification is a sustainable tourism certification program that aims to promote responsible tourism in East Africa.
 Launched in 2002 by Ecotourism Kenya in cooperation with tourism stakeholders in Kenya, the program focuses on tourist accommodation facilities and awards qualifying applicants a Bronze, Silver or Gold accreditation based on their performance.
-Eco-rating refers to a systematic approach for verifying a tourism organization’s environmental, economic and socio-cultural performance when evaluated against an agreed set if criteria.
+Ecorating refers to a systematic approach for verifying a tourism organisation’s environmental, economic and socio-cultural performance when evaluated against an agreed set of criteria.
 The evaluation is meant to determine how responsible the operations of the facility are.
-The programme began in Kenya but recently expanded to cover applicants from other countries in the East African Community region.

 FAQs